Gardner Army Airfield auxiliary fields: Kern Field

 with an elevation of 444 feet.
-Kern Field was 25 miles south of Bakersfield and 198 miles east of Gardner Army Airfield.
+Kern Field was 25 miles south of Bakersfield and 10.6 nautical miles east of Gardner Army Airfield.
 In 1941 the US Army built on the 250-acre site a landing mat that was 3,000 feet by 3,000.
 The Army built two runways in a unique cross shaped.
 Taft Field had many improvements and was used often for training in landing and take off.
 Kern Field closed on February 28, 1945.
 Kern Field was just north of what is now California State Route 166 and west of the Interstate 5 in Lakeview, California.
 The site is now back to farmland and no trace remains of the airfield.